 If you can laugh when your mouth is full. . .

 Good for you ice cream

 If I could, I would call this: Candida-Diet Friendly, Sugar-Free, Healthy-Fat, Protein-Filled, Delicious, Filling, Good-For-You Ice Cream.

 But you know. . .

-2. Gently melt the coconut oil and butter together and add it to the blender.
-(Heat until just melted and let it cool a bit before you add it or you’ll cook the eggs.)
+Gently melt the coconut oil and butter and add to the blender.
+(Heat until just melted and let cool a bit or you'll cook the eggs.)

-5. Split the the ice cream liquid into three separate bowls.
+Split the ice cream liquid into three separate bowls.
 Add the cacao powder to one of the bowls and mix with a fork.
 Now you have two vanilla bowls and one chocolate.

-7. Cover vanilla bowl #2 and the chocolate bowl with lids and place them in the fridge.
-After the ice cream in the freezer has frozen, pour the bowl of chocolate overtop and freeze again.
+Cover vanilla bowl #2 and the chocolate bowl with lids and place them in the fridge.
+After the ice cream in the freezer has frozen, pour the bowl of chocolate over top and freeze again.
 Repeat with the last bowl of vanilla.

-8. When the ice cream is completley frozen, warm the bottom of the bowl under warm water until you can turn it out.
+When the ice cream is completely frozen, warm the bottom of the bowl under warm water until you can turn it out.
 Run a knife under warm water to cut it.